aloima/tellydb/docs/COMMANDS.md

 **Time complexity**: `O(N) where N is written field name count`
 **Returns**: Deleted field count
 **Behavior**:
-* If the key is holding a value that is not a hash table, gives an error.
+* If the key is holding a value that is not a hash table, throws an error.
 * If the key is not holding a value, returns `0`.

 **Example**: